kanishka-linux/vinanti/README.md

 * Similar api is for PUT, DELETE, PATCH and OPTIONS

-* Some other parameters which can be passed to get, post, head and add functions:
+* Some other parameters which can be passed to get, post, head and other http request functions:

         * params = {key: value} #use with GET

         * data = {key: value} or ((key, value1), (key, value2)) #use with POST

-        * wait = In seconds #wait for seconds before making request
+        * wait = In seconds #wait for seconds before making request.
+This
+                            # parameter works domain wise.

         * timeout = In seconds